Content creation pipeline

 What a useful final output looks like

 A strong content creation pipeline does not just produce cleaner prose.
 It should return content that is clearly aligned with the original brief and ready for the intended use.
-Depending on the workflow, the final output may include:

-• the final version of the content
+• Final version of the content

-• key review notes or remaining risks
+• Key review notes or remaining risks

 This kind of structured outcome is more useful than a raw draft because it helps both humans and downstream systems understand whether the content is actually ready.